-Continuous improvement comes in many flavors – Lean, Six Sigma, Lean Six Sigma, the Toyota Production System – but there are 8 principles which unify the world of improvement.
+Continuous improvement comes in many flavors – Lean, Six Sigma, Lean Six Sigma, the Toyota Production System – but there are 8 principles that unify the world of improvement.

 Written by: Nigel Richardson